Skip to main content

 CVE-2025-65783: n/a

-CVE-2025-65783 is an arbitrary file upload vulnerability in the /utils/uploadFile component of Hubert Imoveis e Administracao Ltda Hub v2.
+CVE-2025-65783 is a critical arbitrary file upload vulnerability in the /utils/uploadFile component of Hubert Imoveis e Administracao Ltda Hub v2.
 0 1.
 27. 3.
-It allows attackers to upload a crafted PDF file that can lead to arbitrary code execution on the affected system.
-This vulnerability does not require authentication or user interaction, increasing its risk.
-Although no known exploits are currently in the wild, the potential for remote code execution makes it a serious threat.
-European organizations using this software, particularly in real estate and administration sectors, could face data breaches, system compromise, and operational disruption.
-Mitigation requires immediate patching once available, strict file upload validation, and network segmentation.
-Countries with higher adoption of this software or strategic real estate markets are more likely to be targeted.
+It allows unauthenticated attackers to upload crafted PDF files that can lead to remote code execution without any user interaction.
+The vulnerability impacts confidentiality, integrity, and availability, with a CVSS score of 9.
+8. No known exploits are currently reported in the wild.
+European organizations using this software, especially in real estate and administration sectors, face significant risk.
+Mitigation requires immediate patching or implementing strict file upload validation and network segmentation.

 Potential Impact